clux/logule/README.md

 Step 3 enables modules to bundle their own default config which can be overriden by apps by utilizing step 2.

-The found config file is merged carefully with the default config, so you don't have to include more in your config that you disagree with.
+The found config file is merged carefully with the default config, so you don't have to include more in your config than you disagree with.
 Also note you cannot remove the default log levels (lest we break dependency injection).

 ### Date Formatting
 How or if to prepend the date has been the most controversial choice previously made for you in early versions of logule.
 Those days are now gone, however, and multiple different date formatting types exist.